joshmoody24/joshmoody.org/src/content/blog/data-science-variable-naming-problem.md

 I don't blame Bloem for writing his code this way; everyone does it.
 I believe this coding style stems from the fact that machine learning research papers describe their algorithms using mathematical notation.
 For some reason, mathematicians love writing equations as concisely as possible, even when it means sacrificing clarity.
 Some people go so far as to declare [math notation is broken](https://davidwees.com/content/mathematical-notation-broken/).

 I personally wouldn't call math notation *broken*, but I don't think it's descriptive enough to be a good coding style.
-In pure mathematics, maybe it's fine.
-But for real-world code, it increases the cognitive load of the people reading your code.
-If verbosity increases code readability, be verbose!
+In academia, sure, but not the real world.
+Too much cognitive load.

 Here's how I would improve the code snippet above. (feel free to skip this if you're not experienced with PyTorch or transformer models)